FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_certificates/r_st_certificatesToGenerate.md

 To be able to enable FTPS, HTTPS, AS2 using SSL, SFTP, SCP, or PeSIT over a secured socket, generate the required certificates.

-When you set up FTPS, HTTPS, AS2 (SSL), SSH, PeSIT, or <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge communication with the Transaction Manager on the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server, you select a key alias to specify the certificate to use to secure the communications.
+When you set up FTPS, HTTPS, AS2 (SSL), SSH, PeSIT, or {{< SecureTransport/componentshortname  >}} Edge communication with the Transaction Manager on the {{< SecureTransport/componentshortname  >}} Server, you select a key alias to specify the certificate to use to secure the communications.
 You created the alias when you generated the certificate.
-For a list of certificates commonly used with <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>, refer to the <span class="redirect_st_gs" cshid="gs" data-version="5.3.5">*<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Getting Started Guide*</span>.
+For a list of certificates commonly used with {{< SecureTransport/componentshortname  >}}, refer to the .

 > **Note:**
 >